RIOT-OS/riot-course/slides/03-riot-basics/riot-basics.md

   - `Makefile` defines the url, version and commands to build the package
   - `Makefile.include` defines the inclusion directory
   - `Makefile.<package_name>` the RIOT makefile copied to the fetched sources

 ---

+## Going further: read existing applications source code

+The RIOT source directory contains applications that can be used as examples for almost all features provided by RIOT.

+- See applications in the [examples directory](https://github.com/riot-os/riot/examples)

+- Test applications in [tests directory](https://github.com/riot-os/riot/tests) also provides good examples to start the RIOT

+---